5 Steps For Baby Bedtime Routine That Works

 baby sleep routine

 Baby sleep can be tricky and you need a realistic bedtime routine.
 Busy parents can’t always devote a large chunk of time to getting a baby to bed.
 A complicated process might not be realistic or practical with busy lifestyles, two working parents, or older siblings are thrown into the mix.
+A consistent bedtime routine can help.

 Why a Baby Bedtime Routine is Important

-Bedtime routines, especially ones that help calm the mind and body, can also help children fall asleep faster and therefore get adequate sleep.
-Getting enough sleep has important health benefits for babies and children including a decreased chance of obesity, and improved attention, behavior, learning, memory, and overall mental and physical health.
-Another benefit of a bedtime routine is the opportunity to create treasured traditions and a stronger bond with your baby or child.
+Bedtime routines, especially ones that help calm the mind and body, can also help children fall asleep faster and, therefore, get adequate sleep.
+Getting enough sleep has important health benefits for babies and children,, including a decreased chance of obesity, and improved attention, behavior, learning, memory, and overall mental and physical health.

 How to Establish a Realistic Baby Bedtime Routine

-• Babies 4-12 months: 12-16 hours (including naps)
+• Babies 4-12 months: 12-16 hours (including nap time)

 • Ages 1-2 years: 11-14 hours (including naps)